 Dennis Kurian, B.S., Medical Student, 2017

-Dennis majored in Biology at St. Bonaventure University, New York, and is originally from Clifton, New Jersey.
-As a medical student at The George Washington University, D.C., he currently serves as president of the American Medical Association (AMA) medical student section at George Washington and is actively involved in health care policy and advocacy.
+Dennis majored in biology at St. Bonaventure University in St. Bonaventure, New York, and is originally from Clifton, New Jersey.
+As a medical student at The George Washington University in Washington, D.C., he serves as president of the school's American Medical Association medical student section and is actively involved in health care policy and advocacy.

 Jenna Meyer, M.S., Medical Student, 2017

 Her master's thesis was titled "Eye isolating corneal innervation profiles to examine epithelial wound healing in a model of type 2 diabetes."
-She presented this research work at multiple symposium poster sessions, and was awarded with a prize finish during her culminating master's defense.
+She presented her research at multiple symposium poster sessions and was awarded with a prize finish during her culminating master's defense.
 While in Boston, she worked with Brewster Ambulance Service as an EMT, which only furthered her desire to pursue a career in medicine.

 Kenan Rajjoub, B.A., Medical Student, 2017

-Since being accepted to The George Washington University medical school via the early selection program during his sophomore year, Kenan's focus has been on research.
+Since being accepted to medical school at GWU via the early-selection program during his sophomore year, Kenan's focus has been on research.
 This focus has resulted in a number of publications in the field of neurosurgery.

-At GWU, Kenan's research examined the use of cold atmospheric plasma and its use in treating glioblastoma multiforme — an aggressive form of brain cancer.
+At GWU, Kenan's research examined the use of cold atmospheric plasma and its use in treating glioblastoma multiforme, an aggressive form of brain cancer.
 In the summer before medical school, Kenan joined the Mayo Clinic Neuro-Informatics Laboratory and returned the following year with a grant from the Neurosurgery Research & Education Foundation, provided by the American Association of Neurological Surgeons.

 Jeremie D. Oliver, B.S., B.A., Medical Student

 During his undergraduate training, Jeremie had the opportunity to take two years away from his studies to volunteer as a missionary throughout Brazil, where he later returned to conduct medical humanitarian work.
-He has a great desire to integrate global health, with particular outreach to underserved Brazilian communities, into his future career.
+He has a great desire to integrate global health into his future career, with particular outreach to underserved Brazilian communities.
+He also aspires to pursue his residency and fellowship training in plastic and reconstructive surgery, particularly in pediatric and adult craniomaxillofacial reconstructive surgery.

 Jessica Zacher, High School Research Intern, 2017

-Although she had not decided at that time which college she plans to attend, Jessica is confident that she will pursue a career in the medical field with aspirations to become a surgeon.
-While researching the various avenues for volunteering and gaining medical-related experience, Jessica found the Mayo Clinic Neuro-Informatics Laboratory and knew that it would be the perfect opportunity to experience the research field and learn from Dr. Bydon and his team.
+Although she had not decided at that time which college she planned to attend, Jessica was and is confident that she will pursue a career in the medical field, with aspirations to become a surgeon.
+While researching the various avenues for volunteering and gaining medical-related experience, Jessica found the Neuro-Informatics Laboratory at Mayo Clinic and knew that it would be the perfect opportunity to experience the research field and learn from the mentorship of Dr. Bydon and his team.

-Marcus J. Gates, M.D., Resident
+- Marcus J. Gates, M.D., Resident

-Hannah E. Gilder, B.S., Medical Student
+- Hannah E. Gilder, B.S., Medical Student

-Jennifer Grauberger, B.S., Medical Student
+- Jennifer Grauberger, B.S., Medical Student

-Jeffrey S. Hakim, M.D., Ph.D., Resident (University of Virginia)
+- Jeffrey S. Hakim, M.D., Ph.D., Resident (University of Virginia)

-Alice E. Huang, B.S., Medical Student
+- Alice E. Huang, B.S., Medical Student

-David V. Ivanov, B.S., Medical Student
+- David V. Ivanov, B.S., Medical Student

-Joseph R. Kapurch II, M.D., Resident
+- Joseph R. Kapurch II, M.D., Resident

-Meghan E. Murphy, M.D., Resident
+- Meghan E. Murphy, M.D., Resident

-Amanda L. Porter, B.S., Medical Student
+- Amanda L. Porter, B.S., Medical Student

 - Daniel L. Shepherd, M.D., Resident